vEnhance/1802/src/preface.typ

 == [TEXT] The structure of this book

-You will quickly notice that all the subsections are labeled with different headings.
+You will quickly notice that all the sections are labeled with different headings.
 Here's an explanation of what they mean.

 / TEXT: Good old prose.